The Pill: Contraceptive pills

 The combined pill is a hormonal contraceptive containing a small amount of synthetic oestrogen and progestogen hormones.
 These hormones work to inhibit the body's natural cyclical hormones to prevent pregnancy.
 Pregnancy is prevented by a combination of factors.
 The combined pill usually stops the body from releasing an egg from the ovary.
 It also changes the cervical mucus to make it difficult for the sperm to find an egg.
 It can also prevent pregnancy by making the lining of the womb inhospitable for implantation.

 The combined pill can be started at any stage in the menstrual cycle.
 If started on the first day of a period, a woman is protected against pregnancy straight away.
+For many women starting the combined pill up to and including the fifth day of her period will also provide immediate protection.
+However, always discuss how to start taking the pill with the healthcare professional prescribing it.

 These are pills that contain only one hormone (progestogen).
 They do not contain oestrogen and may therefore be prescribed to women who are breastfeeding or who experience nausea with oestrogen.